 Who We Are

-Kelley Ponder serves as the Program Manager for the New Orleans Citizen Diploma Council.
+Kelley Ponder serves as the Strategic Partnerships and International Exchange Manager for the New Orleans Citizen Diploma Council.
 Originally from Fairhope, Alabama, she has lived in New Orleans since 1996.
 She earned her Ph.D. in International Development from Tulane University Law School and holds a Masters of Public Health from the Tulane School of Public Health and Tropical Medicine.
 She has worked as a consultant to the United Nations, an Adjunct Lecturer in the International Development Studies Program at Tulane University, as well as a Senior Program Manager for HIV/AIDS projects throughout West and Central Africa.
 She also served as a Peace Corps Volunteer in Benin, West Africa (1993-1996).